mdm9300404/Discord-PC-Control/README.md

 ### Control your PC remotely with a Discord bot and Python!

 Please note, this only works on Windows PCs.
-This program will break if you try to run it on MacOS or any Linux distibution
+This program will break if you try to run it on MacOS or any Linux distribution

 # Commands you can run:
 * /shutdown | Shutdown your PC